jherforth/LuaLore/valkyrie/VALKYRIE_SYSTEM.md

 ## Combat Strategy

 ### General Tips
-- Each valkyrie alternates between their two strikes (except Black Valkyrie who has one)
+- Each valkyrie alternates between their two strikes
 - **Strike range: 4-20 blocks** - Valkyries charge in for melee but use strikes at distance
 - **Valkyries pursue aggressively** - They close gaps with dashes if you retreat beyond 10 blocks
 - **Strike cooldown: 2.5 seconds** - Frequent aerial assaults keep pressure high